regar007/react-native-markdown-formatter/README.md

 	},
 ];

-// user custom config to be added/replaced to default configs var markdownFormatterRegex = [{
+// user custom config to be added to default configs var markdownFormatterRegex = [{
 		type: 'bullet', // this will replace the default bullet config with user specified config.
 		styles: [styles.bulletText],